Commercial solar lead generation has come a long way from when salespeople found prospects by driving around looking for big rooftops. (True story!)

 So how can you keep your prospects engaged and eager for solar throughout the sales process?

-When it comes to content marketing for renewable energy, there are three basic objectives:
+When it comes to content marketing for commercial solar, there are three basic objectives:

 - Tap into each stakeholder’s pain points.